Updated: Sep 16

 As we approach the 18th anniversary of 9/11, I want you to reflect back on how much (and how fast) things have changed since then.
 And my, how things have changed in America in the last 18-years.
 We are now more divided (politically and ideologically) than we have been since the Civil War.
 It has moved beyond just Republican vs. Democrat, but also between Capitalist and Socialist.
 Between a nationalist and globalist.
 Between those who demand our demise, and those trying to preserve it.
 Were another 9/11-like event happen, I do not think we could come together again as we did 18-years ago.
 We even have elected politicians now who refer to 9/11 as simply “some people who did some things.”

-After 18-years, we have arrived to a point in our nation, were to say publically who actually carried out the attacks (19 Islamists), is considered offensive.
+After 18-years, we have arrived at a point in our nation, where to say publically who actually carried out the attacks (19 Islamists), is considered offensive.
 We have arrived at a time in our nation where the original flag of the 13 colonies (the Betsy Ross flag) is considered offensive.
 In fact, anything that does not align itself with the ever-shifting leftist progressive narrative is deemed offensive and racist.
 Truth is now offensive speech is quickly labeled “hate speech.”
 It is then targeted through silencing, economic boycotts, social media blackouts, and physical violence (Antifa).
 All of which, are considered perfectly acceptable tactics that are championed with zealous, almost religious vigor by the technocrats in Silicon Valley, the liberals in Hollywood, and establishment politicians (Swamp creatures) in Washington D.C.
 We here in 2019, have finally arrived in George Orwell’s 1984.

 They first go after the Confederate statues, because hey, those are easy targets.
 But then they go after anyone who had ever owned a slave, such as Thomas Jefferson and a few of the other founding fathers.
 But that is not the end game for them.
 It was never about statues nor even slavery, but about the Constitution itself.
 [The Democrats were the party of slavery, so if they truly cared about that as an issue, they would have disowned their own party a long time ago.]
 However, if they can link slavery and racism to men like Jefferson and Washington, they can then impugn the documents they helped author (i.e., the Constitution).
 This, even though those very documents (Bill of Rights, Dec. of Ind.) were the foundation and the system by which we destroyed the practice of slavery in the US.

 In summary: tear down statues of confederate heroes- no one complains because the south represented slavery and oppression.
-Next they want to tear down statues of our national forefathers because they once owned slaves.
+Next, they want to tear down statues of our national forefathers because they once owned slaves.
 Next, they’ll go after our founding documents, because they were written by men who owned slaves, even though the documents speak to the greatest freedoms the world has ever known.
 Never forget that all of this is about fundamentally deconstructing the United States and remaking it into a socialist, globalist, borderless, country.

 The leftist-progressives have become brazen in their attempts to dismantle the Bill of Rights bit by bit.
 They’re using political correctness (i.e., cultural Marxism) to attack the First Amendment rights.
 They’re currently using mass shootings to attack the Second Amendment rights.
 [They never seem to mention the fact that the democratically controlled cities with the strictest gun laws, also have the highest murder rates in the US.]
 However, this article does not even begin to touch on the numerous other issues which threaten to dismantle our nation at its core: open borders, sanctuary cities, removal of the LGBTQ anti-religious agenda (destruction of the family unit), transhumanism, artificial intelligence, and forced globalization.

 It is doubtful that the 9/11 Islamist attackers could have known or planned all of the second and third-order effects which would begin on that fateful day.
 They simply wanted to destroy the “great Satan” and spread their brutal, demonic religion.
 But their master Satan did.
 We, finite humans, look at these problems at the micro-physical level and try to attack the symptoms rather than acknowledge the source of the problem.
-Satan is real, and is the driving force for all that is wrong in the world.
+Satan is real and is the driving force for all that is wrong in the world.
 He focuses on the macro-view and the long game.
 He needs the United States, as it is currently constructed, out of the way so that he can raise up his final world kingdom headed by his man, the Antichrist.

 For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.
 Ephesians 6:12

 The Antichrist will be a man, whom Satan will throw all of his enormous power, knowledge, wealth, might, and resources (both physical and spiritual) behind to bring in this final, world system.
 Satan originally offered this to Jesus Christ in His forty-day temptation in the desert (Luke 4:5-7), but Christ rebuked Satan with Scripture.
-Notice that Christ did not tell Satan the kingdoms of this world were not his to give, but rather, His rebuked focused on Satan’s attempt to get Him to commit apostasy and blasphemy.
+Notice that Christ did not tell Satan the kingdoms of this world were not his to give, but rather, His rebuke focused on Satan’s attempt to get Him to commit apostasy and blasphemy.

 Let 9/11 forever burn hot in our collective memories.
 Let us commit to ourselves, and our children, to never forget what evil men in this world are capable of doing.
 Let us not forget that our nation was designed in the purposes of God to serve as a restrainer of geopolitical evil.
 Yet, at some point, that restraint by God is going to be removed.